 Avion vs. Airstream is not a new debate.
 Let’s dive into their history to have a better understanding.

 Airstream is the older company of the two.
-It was founded in the 1920s and has introduced several RV models to provide maximum comfort.
-They’re made from top-quality aluminum, and over the decades, they have only got better.
+It was founded in the 1930s and has introduced several RV models to provide maximum comfort.
+They’re made from top-quality aluminum; they have only improved over the decades.

 These two companies have been in the game for decades.
-They have garnered long time enthusiasts who have uploaded tons of information online, including maintenance tips, vintage brochures, manuals, guides, photos, and much more.
+They have garnered long-time enthusiasts who uploaded information online, including maintenance tips, vintage brochures, manuals, guides, photos, and more.

 All About Avion RVs

-So let’s go a bit deeper now.
-To give you a better picture, I have individually talked about both RVs.
+So, let’s go a bit deeper now.
+I have individually talked about both RVs to give you a better picture.

-Here are some important features of an Avion RV, including pros and cons.
+Here are some essential features of an Avion RV, including pros and cons.

 Features